 We deny all of the allegations in all of the above actions and will vigorously defend ourselves.
 These contingencies are subject to many uncertainties.
-Therefore, based on the information available to date, the pending petition to appeal, and because the litigation involves unsettled legal theories, we cannot reasonably estimate the amount or range of potential loss, if any.
+Therefore, because of the complexity involved in the above cases, and based on the information available to date, and because the litigation involves unsettled legal theories, we cannot reasonably estimate the amount or range of potential loss, if any.